 on its volume.

-Sometimes there are some corrections needs to be made on file system which needs reboot to make sure there are no processes are accessing file system.
+Sometimes there are some corrections that need to be made on a file system that needs a reboot to make sure there are no processes are accessing the file system.